livewire/livewire/docs/validation.md

 }
 ```

-If you prefer more control over when the properties are validated, you can pass a `realTime: flase` parameter to the `#[Rule]` attribute.
+If you prefer more control over when the properties are validated, you can pass a `realTime: false` parameter to the `#[Rule]` attribute.
 This will disabled any automatic validation and instead assume you want to manually validate the properties using the `$this->validated()` method:

 ```php
 use Livewire\Attributes\Rule;